Mind games: Populists' 'downward spiral' to unhappiness – DW – 08/28/2024

 Mind games: Populists' 'downward spiral' to unhappinessAugust 28, 2024

-If you were feeling unhappy, afraid or threatened by the changing reality of your life and surroundings — your neighborhood, work, grocery store — would your first instinct be to join a political party that reinforced those negative feelings?
+If you were feeling unhappy, afraid or threatened by the changing reality of your life and surroundings — your neighborhood, work, grocery store — would your first instinct be to join a political party reinforcing those negative feelings?

 You might if that very same party told you they — and only they — could fix things for you.

-That's what two researchers found when they looked at voters who had turned to support German far-right populist party, Alternative für Deutschland (AfD).
+Two researchers found this when they examined voters who had turned to support the German far-right populist Alternative for Germany (AfD) party.

-The AfD is classified as a "suspected" far-right extremist organization, and alleged to have used Nazi-era sloganeering.
-But it has also seen significant bump in support over the past decade.
-It's anti-migration and against the elites, same as US Republican, Donald Trump.
+The AfD is classified as a "suspected" far-right extremist organization and is alleged to have used Nazi-era sloganeering.
+However, there has also been a significant bump in support over the past decade.

-In Germany's 2017 Federal Election, AfD became the third strongest party with 12.6% of the vote.
-And in September 2024, projections ahead of state-level elections suggested the AfD had grown stronger than ever.
+In Germany's 2017 election, the AfD became the third-strongest party with 12.6% of the vote.
+Though support dipped to 10.4% at the next election in 2021, the party received 15.9% of the vote in this year's European elections, a surge driven in part by enticing younger voters.
+The AfD is also expected to make major strides in upcoming state elections in Saxony, Brandenburg and Thuringia.

-Right-wing populism is not just a thing for Germany, however.
+The rise of right-wing populism is not just a trend in Germany.
 Other European countries have seen similar developments.

-At the 2024 UK General Elections, when the Brexit Party of 2016 became Reform UK, it grew from zero to five seats in parliament, with a 14.3% share of the total vote.
-Far-right populists in France and Italy can boast successes as well.
+At the 2024 UK general elections, when the Brexit Party of 2016 became Reform UK, it grew from zero to five parliamentary seats, with a 14.3% share of the total vote.
+Far-right populists in France and Italy can also boast successes.

 Right-wing voter happiness on a 'downward spiral'